 One thing that I was worried about when my daughter started secondary was that instead of having a packed lunch which I had lovingly prepared with nutritional balance, she was going to be set loose in the canteen to eat whatever rubbish she chose.

-Thankfully she found the food in the canteen at her school even more scary than I did, so she has continued with the packed lunches for now, and I know she gets a a good square meal.
+Thankfully she found the food in the canteen at her school even scarier than I did, so she has continued with the packed lunches for now, and I know she gets a good square meal.

 I still need to watch my son a bit more closely.
 He tends to spend a lot of money in the canteen and I get a report of what he is eating each day.
 I do have to talk to him now and again as he does tend to eat a lot of rubbish and not so much healthy food.
 I send him in with fruit as a snack so at least he eats something healthy in the day.

 This is one area where it is worth having regular conversations with your child.
-I found out that neither of mine really have time to eat at lunchtimes.
-The queues are really long and then they get maybe 5 minutes to eat and its back to the classroom.
+Over dinner one night I found out that neither of mine really have time to eat at lunchtimes.
+The queues are really long and then they get maybe 5 minutes to eat and it’s back to the classroom.
+They never saw fit to tell me because it was just normal for them.
 Maybe not all schools are like this, but it is certainly worth knowing, then if you have to send in snacks you can do so.

 You may find that your child is less inclined to talk to you when they come home from school each night.
 If they are introverted like mine, they may need some time when they first come home, to go upstairs to their room and chill out away from all the crowds for a while.